Categories See All →

 Mobile In FAQmobile in mobilein line 6 ios mobile pod pod

 A: Mobile In is a digital input adaptor that connects your guitar or a stereo line-level audio source to your Apple® iPhone® 4S, iPhone® 4, iPad® (3rd generation), iPad® 2 or iPad®.
+Also works with iPhone® 5 but requires an Apple-branded Lightning to 30-in adapter cable.
 Learn more Mobile POD is a free app that lets you rock anytime you want with 64 fully tweakable Line 6 models.
 Hear them in action

 Q: Why doesn't Mobile In work with my iPod touch 4G?